 Do not hesitate to seek help when in need.
 Whether it is you who needs help or someone you care about.
-Some people can turn to their family or good friends, but there are also public organizations that can help.
+Some people can turn to their family or good friends, but there are also public organisations that can help.
 You can also get help here on the site to decide where to turn if you're not sure.
-Heilsuvera online livechat is open from 8 am to 10 pm every day.
-Cases can be reported to Child Protection Services by calling 112.

-There is also available an online chat for victims of violence and others who need help on the 112 website.
+There is also an online chat available for victims of violence and others who need help on the 112 website.

-Public entities | |
+Public Entities | |

 Neyðarlínan - In an emergency | 112 |

-The police | 112 |
+The Police | 112 |

 Landspítali - University Hospital | 543-1000 |

-School nurses | |
+School Nurses | |

 Hospitals | |

-Social services | |
+Social Services | |

-Barnahús - Children's Center | 530-2500 |
+Barnahús - Children's Centre | 530-2500 |

-Teachers and social workers | |
+Teachers and Social Workers | |

-School administrators | |
+School Administrators | |

 Professional Council on Bullying | |